Do you use certified organic feed?

 Will you deliver outside your delivery area for an additional fee?

 We would love to deliver to everyone but the cost of delivery is prohibitive for our small business.

 What seasoning do you use in your burgers and sausages?

 We only ever use organic herbs and spices and sea salt.
 We never use

 artificial colourings, flavourings or preservatives and only use natural casings.
 Our sausages are made from the same beef, pork and lamb we sell in our whole meat products.

 Why do you freeze meat?

 Our beef, pork, lamb and chicken arrive direct from the abattoir and are all cut, packed and snap frozen fresh at -18 degrees in our large purpose built freezer.
-We do this as we use no preservatives ever and by freezing fresh, the integrity, quality and flavour of the meat is naturally preserved.
+We do this to avoid the need for preservatives (especially in things like sausages, burger patties & broths) and to protect the quality, integrity and flavour of the meat.
+Freezing stops degradation of the meat as opposed to fresh items that can sit around until a best before date slowly degrading in quality.
 We offer a money back guarantee on any meat that you are unhappy with.